Spiros-Dimitriou/k-means/readme.md

 #### Compile

-'gcc kmeans.c -o kmeans -O3 -fopenmp'
+`gcc kmeans.c -o kmeans -O3 -fopenmp`

 ###### Todo:

--Load vectors from a file
+- Load vectors from a file
--Initialize centers randomly (not needed for the time)
+- Initialize centers randomly (not needed for the time)